May-NweThiri/data_science_projects/README.md

 ### 1. Data Cleaning & Visualization

 This project demonstrates practical techniques for handling raw data to prepare it for analysis.
-The included Jupyter notebook, `graphs_in_python.ipynb`, serves as a guide for data visualization.
+The included Jupyter notebook, `data_visualizing.ipynb`, serves as a guide for data visualization.

 * **Data Cleaning**: Explores methods for handling missing values, such as imputation, and other data preprocessing techniques.
 * **Data Visualization**: Contains detailed examples of creating and customizing various types of graphs, including line graphs and scatter plots, using Python libraries like `Matplotlib`, `Seaborn`, `NumPy`, and `Pandas`.
 The visualizations are used to reveal trends and relationships within datasets, such as a sample car dataset.